forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

   - open a command line,
   - navigate to the project directory,
-  - make sure I have a clean working tree,
+  - make sure you have a clean working tree,
   - execute the `jekyll new` command with the appropriate options,
   - install the dependencies with bundler,
-  - test that the project works the way I expect it to with bundler, and finally;
-  - commit and push those changes with git.
+  - test that the project works the way that you expect it to with bundler, and finally;   - commit and push those changes with git.
 In bash this would correspond to the following set of commands: note that the "#" and everything after are comments to describe what that specific command should do: